qianxichen233/Visionary/README.md

 1. Various Painting Tools:
     - Pen Tool:
-        - With optimized algorithm to achieve a smooth drawing line
+        - With optimized algorithm to achieve a continues drawing line
     - Color Selector:
         - Can use two colors at the same time.
 Left mouse button corresponds to main color and right mouse button corresponds to secondary color.
-        - 16 preset colors for convenience use
+        - 16 preset colors for convenient usage
         - Also support choose arbitrary colors from color panel or entering color code
     - Size Tool:
         - Allow to change pen size